Free School Meals

 - Universal Credit.

-If your child is eligible for the funding, your child’s school will look after everything and be in touch with you with further information.
+If your child is eligible for the funding, the school will look after everything.

 If your child was not eligible this time round, please apply again in future.
 Changes in your circumstances may mean that your application could be successful next time.